jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 **Note: Make sure to research the found exploits to confirm what the exploit does and if its applicable to the version of the operating system.**
 #### Manual Privilege Escalation

 **Windows-Exploit-Suggester** - This tool compares a targets patch levels against the Microsoft vulnerability database in order to detect potential missing patches on the target.
-It also notifies the user if there are public exploits and Metasploit modules available for the missing bulletins. <u>This repo has been archived and hasn't been actively maintained since July 2023</u>.
+It also notifies the user if there are public exploits and Metasploit modules available for the missing bulletins. **This repo has been archived and hasn't been actively maintained since July 2023**.

 + GitHub: https://github.com/AonCyberLabs/Windows-Exploit-Suggester